Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations: Introduction

+While classical algorithms currently have much faster runtimes, they are widely believed to have fundamental limitations when it comes to the solution quality, which is measured by the approximation ratio, defined as the ratio of the algorithm's cut value to the optimal cut value \cite{vazirani_approximation_2003, williamson_design_2010}.
+The state-of-the-art for Max-Cut is the Goemans-Williamson (GW) \cite{goemans_879-approximation_1994} algorithm with (tight \cite{karloff_how_1999}) approximation ratio $\alpha^* \simeq 0.878$ for all graphs with nonnegative edge weights.
+On the other hand, algorithms like QAOA are known to converge to the Max-Cut under the adiabatic limit (i.e., as the depth goes to infinity) \cite{farhi_quantum_2014}.
+Though known approximation bounds at finite circuit depths of QAOA do not outperform Goemans-Williamson's 0.878, computational advantages of QAOA relative to classical algorithms have been presented in varying contexts \cite{tate_warm-started_2023,basso2022quantum,farhi_quantum_2022,shaydulin2024evidence,zhou_quantum_2020}.

-However, quantum noise due to imperfect control or undesired interactions with the environment presents a significant challenge to obtaining quantum advantages with existing quantum-computing hardware.
-Limiting noise is important both for progress \cite{ryan-anderson_realization_2021, clark_high-fidelity_2021} towards building fault-tolerant quantum computers~\cite{shor_scheme_1995, sivak_real-time_2023, krinner_realizing_2022} and for solving medium to large problem instances with near-term Noisy Intermediate-Scale Quantum (NISQ) computers~\cite{preskill_quantum_2018}.
-There has also been interest in using special-purpose quantum simulators with global addressing for quantum optimization at scales that are currently intractable with localone- and two-qubit gate addressing~\cite{rajakumar_generating_2022,ebadi2022quantum,pagano_quantum_2019}.
+A significant bottleneck that hinders the attainment of quantum advantage with existing hardware is the loss in performance due to quantum noise arising from imperfect control or unwanted interactions with the environment.
+Limiting the impact of noise is therefore important both for progress \cite{ryan-anderson_realization_2021, clark_high-fidelity_2021} towards building fault-tolerant quantum computers~\cite{shor_scheme_1995, sivak_real-time_2023, krinner_realizing_2022} and for solving medium to large problem instances with near-term Noisy Intermediate-Scale Quantum (NISQ) computers~\cite{preskill_quantum_2018, dongmei_noisy_2025}.
+There has also been interest in using special-purpose quantum simulators with global addressing for quantum optimization at scales that are currently intractable with local one- and two-qubit gate addressing~\cite{rajakumar_generating_2022,ebadi2022quantum,pagano_quantum_2019}.

-In this work, we employ a different strategy and approach quantum noise reduction from a \emph{problem-aware} perspective.
-Specifically, we ask:
+In this work, we approach quantum noise reduction from a \emph{problem-aware} perspective, and ask: